bioidiap/bob.ip.optflow.liu/doc/guide.rst

 different releases.

-Particularly, avoid feeding colored images to :py:func:`xbob.ip.optflow.liu.sor.flow`.
-While that works OK with :py:func:`xbob.ip.opflow.liu.cg.flow`, ``sor.flow`` gives inconsistent results everytime it is run.
+Particularly, avoid feeding colored images to :py:func:`bob.ip.optflow.liu.sor.flow`.
+While that works OK with :py:func:`bob.ip.opflow.liu.cg.flow`, ``sor.flow`` gives inconsistent results everytime it is run.
 I recommend gray-scaling images before using ``sor.flow``.
 With that, results are at least consistent between runs.
 I'm not sure about their correctness.
 Ce Liu has been informed and should be working on it soon enough (today is 14.Nov.2012).

-To access this implementation, use :py:func:`xbob.ip.optflow.liu.sor.flow`.
+To access this implementation, use :py:func:`bob.ip.optflow.liu.sor.flow`.

 Access to the MATLAB code
 =========================